aarond10/https_dns_proxy/README.md

 ### archlinux package install

-There is also [AUR package](https://aur.archlinux.org/packages/https-dns-proxy-git/) for latest git version.
+There is also an externally maintained [AUR package](https://aur.archlinux.org/packages/https-dns-proxy-git/) for latest git version.
 You can install as follows:
 ```
 user@arch:~# yaourt -S https-dns-proxy-git
 ```